 I’ve chosen to focus this page primarily on the dietary aspect of veganism because it is the area where most people can have the biggest and most immediate impact.
 Most of us eat several times every day and, statistically, most of those meals include animal products sourced from factory farms.
 However, veganism is not a diet or a weird fetish with plants (although I do love plants 🌱)

-Most people start with dietary changes but soon realize that much of our society, including many of our biggest and most profitable industries, are literally built upon the exploitation of animals.
+Most people start with dietary changes but soon realize that much of our society, including many of our biggest and most profitable industries, are literally built upon the exploitation and intense suffering of animals.

 Each year, more than 110 million animals are killed in U.S. laboratories for biology lessons, medical training, curiosity driven experimentation, and chemical, drug, food, and cosmetics testing.
 Before their deaths, many suffer agonizing, prolonged torture ranging from ingesting poisons to having their spinal cords intentionally crushed.
 In addition to the torment of the actual experiments, animals in laboratories are confined to barren cages, socially isolated, psychologically traumatized, and deprived of everything that is natural and important to them.